 What are health care forms called in Kansas?

 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
-In Kansas, the official name for this form is a durable power of attorney for health care decisions.
+In Kansas, the official name for this form is a durable power of attorney for health care.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
 This document is often known as a living will.
 In Kansas, this form is called a declaration.